BuoySoftware/guides/migrations/README.md

 ## Data Migrations

+- Document data changes in either the Asana task that spawned the data change need or in its own task (e.g. [Backfill overdraw & underdraw events])
+  - Notify appropriate teams of the change and link them to the task for transparency.
+  - When in doubt, attach CSVs or screenshots from data clips generated from before the migration and after it was complete to the ticket.
+- Prefer having another engineer verify the data change, [[Four Eyes Principle]]
+- Use the `DataChange` utility to track changes.
 - Use SQL, not `ActiveRecord` models, in data migrations.
 - Depending on need data migrations fall into three use cases as follows.

 ### Data Migrate Gem